erlingamble.com/ bookshelf

 - an Inquiry into Values" (1974)

-Very briefly told the book is about a man who travels with his son on a motorcycle from the American Mid-west, up in the Rocky Mountains and down to the Pacific Coast.
+The external content of the book is a story about a man who travels with his son on a motorcycle from the American Mid-west, up in the Rocky Mountains and down to the Pacific Coast.
 But this external story constitutes only about 5% of the book.
 The remains are what you could call a philosophical thriller.
 The man has recently been through a deep personal crisis that ended with him being put into a mental hospital.
 The background was that he one afternoon at the school where he lectured in philosophy and retorics had started pondering what the expression "quality" actually means.
 The result of these ponderings are what is told in this philosophical thriller.

-Pirsig presents a number of relatively heavy philosophical questions in a so engaging way that it is difficult to put the book aside, except for breakes you have to take to let his thoughts sink down in you.
-Very few, if any, books I have read have been able to provoke so much new thoughts in my own head as this one.
+Pirsig has the ability to convey relatively heavy philosophical questions in a such an entertaining and engaging way that it, at least to me, was very difficult to put the book aside, except for breakes I had to take to let his thoughts sink down in me.
+Very few, if any, books I have read had been able to provoke so much new thoughts in my own head as this one.
+That as also led me to return to it repeatedly so that I now have read it three times.

 It will take too much space her to say very much more about the content of the book.
 But one could say that Pirsig makes a very good attempt to try to find out how we are to understand the world, after the discovery that Einstein and the other nuclear physicians made 120 years ago, that what up to then had been regarded as the "objective reality" simply did not exist.
 You can read more about that in the review of Gary Zukav's book "The Dancing Wu Li Masters"